braindev-lab/braindev-lab.github.io/people.md

 	</div>
 	<p>
 		<b>Graduate Student</b><br>
-		Edan is a PhD student in PNI.
+		Edan is a PhD student at the Princeton Neuroscience Institute.
 She previously worked on EEG analyses in the Dinstein Lab at Ben-Gurion University in Israel, and now researches how visual experience during either childhood or adulthood shapes the organization and computations that occur within visual cortex.